Burgers and fries may be all-American, but don’t underestimate the popularity of fried chicken restaurants.

 Popeyes Louisiana Kitchen

-Popeyes Louisiana Kitchen, founded 50 years ago in New Orleans, wasn’t named after the muscle-bound sailor man, but after Popeye Doyle, a character in “The French Connection” movie.
+Popeyes Louisiana Kitchen, founded in 1972 in New Orleans, wasn’t named after the muscle-bound sailor man, but after Popeye Doyle, a character in “The French Connection” movie.
 And Popeyes is the chain that CNN credits with sparking the latest chicken-sandwich war among restaurants.